ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/advanced-general-purpose-language-features.md

 ## Tuples

-The tuple type is another structured type supported by Ballerina, which creates a list of values just like arrays.
-The main difference between arrays and tuples is that an array has only one type applicable to every member of its list, whereas in a tuple type you can individually specify the types for each member.
+The tuple type is another structured type supported by Ballerina, which creates a list of values like arrays.
+The main difference between arrays and tuples is that an array has only one type applicable to every member of its list.
+In contrast, in a tuple type, you can individually specify the types for each member.

 ```ballerina
 // Fixed length array